 Certain keywords may be more expensive and may not be driving the best results for your business.
 By identifying the right keyword strategy, including a varied mix of keywords and keyword phrases, you can zero in on what’s working to drive the most clicks and calls for your business.

-For example, you might be bidding on a broad keyword like “lawyer Kansas City,” which is a high competition and high-cost keyword, when you could narrow in your focus to “personal injury attorney Kansas City” or try a newer keyword strategy that might help you capture better searches.
+For example, you might be bidding on a broad keyword like “lawyer Kansas City,” which is a high-competition and high-cost keyword, when you could narrow your focus to “personal injury attorney Kansas City” or try a newer keyword strategy that might help you capture better searches.